domimaller/bitrise-homework/README.md

 ## Running the Application

-1. Build and Start the Application:
+1. Build and start the Application:

 In the root directory of the source code, run: